 The downside of the prong setting is that it leaves a significant portion of the diamond’s surface, including the girdle area, exposed to accidental hits and damages.

 Prongs can also band and snag clothes and hair, especially if the diamond is high-set.
-It is also worth mentioning that prongs may wear down with time, and when they are worn, they can easily bend or even break putting you at risk of losing your diamond.
-That is why it is recommended having the prongs inspected by a professional at least twice a year.
+It is also worth mentioning that prongs may wear down with time, and when they are worn, they can easily bend or even break, putting you at risk of losing your diamond.
+That is why it is recommended to have the prongs inspected by a professional at least twice a year.